A Moebius Syndrome Community Website

 -

-Underdeveloped chest wall muscles (which may also include breast tissue)
+Underdeveloped chest wall muscles (which may include reduced breast tissue development)

-Some studies report up to 20 to 30% of children with Moebius syndrome have also been diagnosed with an autism spectrum disorder, though this association may be overstated.1 Since people with Moebius syndrome are physically unable to demonstrate facial expressions and may struggle to look people in the eye, these features may be construed as autistic behavior even though they are due to physical limitations.
+Additionally, studies suggest that 20–30% of children with Moebius syndrome have also been diagnosed with autism spectrum disorder (ASD).
+However, this association may be overstated.
+Because individuals with Moebius syndrome cannot produce facial expressions and may have difficulty making eye contact, these physical traits can sometimes be mistaken for autistic behaviors, even though they are due to neurological and muscular limitations.